 Overall, Canon Europe's gender pay gap is most significantly impacted by the comparatively lower proportion of female employees in leadership and executive positions.
-This is further compounded by the proportion of assigned employees from Canon Inc. in Japan and our country operations across EMEA, who are primarily in senior roles and, also male.
-As a strategic regional headquarters with a need to have close collaboration with our HQ in Japan this will remain the case, but it encourages us to focus our efforts across our organisation to mitigate this impact.
+This is further compounded by the proportion of assigned employees from Canon Inc. working in our European organisation, who are primarily in senior roles and, also male.
+As a strategic regional headquarters, with a need to have close collaboration with our HQ in Japan this will remain the case, but it encourages us to focus our efforts across our organisation to mitigate this impact and is an area where we are seeing some positive change.